nlewo/comin/docs/design.md

 - the builder: from a `RepositoryStatus`, it creates a `Generation` which is then evaluated and built.
 - the deployer: from a `Generation`, it creates a `Deployment` which is used to decide how to run the `switch-to-configuration` script.
-- the manager: it is in charge of managing all this components
+- the manager: it is in charge of managing all this components.
+- the store: hold `Deployments` and `Generations` data structures.

+### The store

+The store is in charge of managing all `Generations` and `Deployments` used by comin.
+This is a centralized store, which is used by all others components (the builder, deployer, ...) to get and update `Generation` and `Deployment` objects.

+The store is also in charge of the persisence: it writes all these data to a file in order to preserve them across comin restarts.

 ## Design choices